slbailey/Retrovue/docs/runtime/ProducerLifecycle.md

   - transitions
   - optional filtergraph directives needed for layout or composition of those segments

-The playout plan is structured data that ChannelManager can hand to ffmpeg after enrichment.
+The playout plan is structured data that ChannelManager can hand to a Renderer for FFmpeg execution after enrichment.

 ## Execution model